|

 include permission for e-mail marketing.
 Web forms should log the IP

+address of the client's computer and time-stamp the request.
 To be on the safe side, I'd implement a process where you verify the

 recipient's request by sending an e-mail confirming permission.
 If they